Pvredev/action-dingtalk/README.md

-# 🚀 Slack for GitHub Actions
+# DingTalk for GitHub Actions

-Sends a Slack notification.
+Sends a DingTalk notification.
 Simple as that.

 ![GitHub Action](action.png "GitHub Action")